nicolacimmino/C64-Music-Routine/README.md

 P0 => MUWAIT
 ```

-### WAI - Wait ###
+### LWW - Loop While Waiting ###

 Waits the amount of ticks in MUWAIT.
 This is not an idle wait, the command will set the Y flag so it will cause the virtualised SID to yield and the other voices will be executed as well.
-The command will let the flow progress to the next instruction only once MUWAIT reaches zero.
+Additionally INSTRP will be decremented by P0 unless MUWAIT has reached zero in which case the command will let the flow progress to the next instruction.

 ```
 LENGTH:1        STATUS Y---
                        1---
 AFFECTS:
 MUWAIT - 1  => MUWAIT
+INSTRP - P0 => INSTRP IF MUWAIT>0
+INSTRP + 1  => INSTRP IF MUWAIT=0
 ```

 ### WRI - Write Register ###